 We intend to use all of the net proceeds we receive from this offering (including from any exercise of the underwriters' option to purchase additional shares of Class A common stock) to purchase newly issued LLC Units from SDC Financial.
-We intend to cause SDC Financial to use approximately \$ (or approximately \$ if the underwriters' option to purchase additional shares of Class A common stock is exercised in full) of such proceeds to purchase LLC Units (or LLC Units if the underwriters' option to purchase additional shares of Class A common stock is exercised in full) from the Pre-IPO Investors at a price per LLC Unit equal to the public offering price per share of Class A common stock in this offering, less the underwriting discount.
+We intend to cause SDC Financial to use approximately \$ (or approximately \$ if the underwriters' option to purchase additional shares of Class A common stock is exercised in full) of such proceeds to purchase and cancel LLC Units (or LLC Units if the underwriters' option to purchase additional shares of Class A common stock is exercised in full) from the Pre-IPO Investors at a price per LLC Unit of the public offering price per share of Class A common stock in this offering, less the underwriting discount.

-The table below sets forth the number of LLC Units to be purchased by SDC Financial from Pre-IPO Investors, assuming no exercise by the underwriters of their option to purchase additional shares of

-Class A common stock.
+The table below sets forth the number of LLC Units to be purchased by SDC Financial from Pre-IPO Investors, assuming both no exercise and full exercise of the underwriters' option to purchase up to an additional shares of Class A common stock, based on an assumed initial public offering price of \$ per share of Class A common stock, which is the midpoint of the estimated price range set forth on the cover page of this prospectus.
 See "Use of Proceeds" and "Security Ownership of Certain Beneficial Owners and Management."

-Number of SDC

-Financial Aggregate

-Units to be purchase

-Name of Pre-IPO Investor purchased price

-\$

-Total \$